 The Challenges Limited by Paper and Manual Processes

-As a ichemical broker, being able to findidocuments for regulatory compliance is critical; every ipiece of paper must be accounted for.
-However, due to both cost and the complex nature of each isales order, streamlining Skyhawk’s paper-based world into a document management system seemed out of reach to their team.
+As a chemical broker, finding regulatory compliance documents is critical; every piece of paper required documentation.
+However, due to both cost and the complex nature of each sales order, streamlining Skyhawk‘s paper-based world into a document management system seemed out of reach to their team.

-As the company started growing its product line, staying on top of the iidetailed documentation of its chemical orders increasingly became a challenge.
-For over 30 years, Skyhawk relied on paper filing methods; but computer-generated documents associated with sales orders were growing in numbers and contributing to silos of information throughout the company.
-Often, employees had to look in multiple places, for great lengths of time, just to get a complete picture of an order.
+As the company started growing its product line, staying on top of the detailed documentation of its chemical orders increasingly became a challenge.
+For over 30 years, Skyhawk relied on paper filing methods; but computer-generated documents associated with sales orders grew in numbers and contributed to silos of information throughout the company.
+Often, employees had to look in multiple places to get a complete picture of orders for great lengths of time.

 “We were incredibly inefficient.
 We had rooms, in fact, storage units, full of documents.
 It was a huge risk – one flood, one fire could have destroyed it all,“ says Ellis.